PsyPhy/GripGraspISS/Source Code/GraspDocumentation/GraspIntro.md

 The GRASP experiment is designed to probe for changes in eye-hand coordination on orbit.
 Subjects (astronauts) perform a video game-like task using virtual reality that consists of shooting a projectile out of a hand-held tool toward a target.
-The target and the projectiles are presented as a line of sphere that can have different orientations in space.
+The target is presented as a set of parallel lines that can have different orientations in space and the tool and projectiles are presented as a line of spheres.
 Since the line of targets and projectiles are long and narrow, the tool must be placed at the same orientation as the target to achieve success.